The College Match Advantage Program

-From researching schools, filling out applications, to editing essays and filling out financial aid forms it’s important for families to have access to relevant, up-to-date information, tips and resources.
+From researching schools, filling out applications, to editing essays and filling out financial aid forms it’s important for families to have access to relevant, timely information, tips and resources.

-admission2college combines our expertise in college admissions with StudentPrep, providing everything you need to make well-informed decisions.
+admission2college combines our expertise and resources with StudentPrep, providing everything you need to make well-informed decisions.
 Knowing your student’s realistic college choices and options and estimating your college costs before they apply only makes sense to us and we suspect it makes sense to you.

 Eliminate the guess work, stress and heartbreak of an unproductive college search by signing up for our COLLEGEmap Program.

 Many high school college counselors, and some independent private counselors, often have limited resources, time and experience in college admissions!

 The national average for public high schools is 436 students to 1 college counselor!

 It has been reported that a typical student will only see their counselor for 38 minutes altogether over the course of four years in high school!

 Only 30% of public institutions had a dedicated college advisor while 73% of private schools reported that they employed at least one counselor (full- or part-time) whose sole responsibility was to provide college counseling for students!

 U.S. News and World Report's annual review represents the benchmark for “elite” status for the nation’s colleges and universities, and it’s critical to know that the top 50 schools in the most recent report (2017) enroll less than 4% of the nation’s undergraduate students!

 The numbers speak for themselves and that's why we've created COLLEGEmap.